 “During summer when it’s 24 hours of daylight, we drink to celebrate that.
 When it’s winter and only a few hours of daylight, we drink just to get through it.”
 Welcome to Iceland, a country with a complex and interesting relationship love of alcohol — including several unique types of alcohol that are available nowhere else in the world.
-As such, no trip to Iceland is complete without visiting a few cities and regions that are famous for their local brews.
+As such, no trip here is complete without visiting a few cities and regions that are famous for their Icelandic liquor.

 Much like the United States, Iceland has a complex past with prohibition — one that started earlier and lasted many, many decades longer.
 Enacted in 1915, the ban on alcohol was eventually loosened over the years on certain spirits, but unfortunately beer over 2.25% remained illegal until March 1st, 1989.